 Raster to Vector conversion starts with a digital raster file that was created during the process of scanning.
 Raster files are made up of pixels, while vector files are made up of lines.
-Most often the types of drawings that are converted from raster to vector are large format engineering drawings, architectural drawings, mechanical drawings and blueprints of various sorts.
+Most often the types of drawings that are converted from raster to vector are large format engineering drawings, architectural drawings, mechanical drawings, and blueprints of various sorts.
 Raster to vector conversion can also be used in the graphic arts for converting logos and other line-representations that have been scanned.
-For purposes of this article, however, we’re talking about large format drawings used in machine tooling, architecture, aeronautics, automobile design and other types of manufacturing and construction.
+This blog pertains to large format drawings used in machine tooling, architecture, aeronautics, automobile design, and other types of manufacturing and construction.

-It’s very important to make sure that you start with the best quality scan that your scanning equipment and software can provide.
-To that end, a reliable large format scanner must be the starting point when you scan your paper drawings.
+It’s important to make sure that you start with the best quality scan that your scanning equipment and software can provide.
+A reliable large format scanner must be the starting point when you scan your paper drawings.
 We like Contex scanners, both their Ultra models and their new IQ line.
 We use Contex in our scanning facility, because Contex sets a very high standard in scanning technology, and provides highly accurate scans of large format documents like maps and precise technical drawings.